StandardUserInternship/STDU-Assignments/Individual/Assignment 1/FizzBuzz.md

 ---

+## Introduction
+FizzBuzz is one of the most popular programming assignments given to beginners or interviewees.
+This assignment is a great way to learn the basics of programming, as it covers a wide range of topics including loops, conditionals, and basic math.
+It can be solved in any programming language, so it’s a great way to start learning a new language as well.

+---

 ## Lab Assignment
 1. Create a program that counts from 1 to 100 and prints out each number with three exceptions.
 2. When the program would print out a number divisible by 3 instead print out Fizz